rapid7/metasploit-framework/documentation/modules/post/windows/capture/keylog_recorder.md

 - **TimeOutAction** - This option sets the behavior the module takes if the key capture request times out.
 (See below.)
 Accepted: wait or exit.
 Default value is wait.

 ## Usage
 The Meterpreter session must be located in an appropriate process for keystroke recording to work properly.
 This is described in the below-listed capture types.
 This module can migrate the session if MIGRATE is set to TRUE.
+If winlogon or PID migration fails, the module will use explorer migration and CAPTURE_TYPE.
 Set MIGRATE to FALSE if migration will be performed manually or through another module.

 ### Capture Types
 - **Explorer.exe** - __Session must be in explorer.exe__ - The most common capture type.
 Keystrokes are recorded from most user level applications.
 Applications running at an elevated level will likely not get recorded. **NOTE: Sessions running with elevated privileges are downgraded to user level when migrated into explorer.exe.** It is recommended that a second session be opened for keystroke recording if elevated priveledges are to be maintained.